Finite Hypergraph Families with Rich Extremal Tur\'an Constructions via Mixing Patterns: Proof of Theorem

-\bcl{h}{We can choose $h$ in~\req{h(i)} so that, additionally, $h(R_i)\subseteq R_j$ and $h$ assumes at least two different values.} \bcpf First we prove that $h(R_i)\subseteq R_j$.
+\bcl{h}{We can choose $h$ in~\req{h(i)} so that, additionally, $h(R_i)\subseteq R_j$ and $h$ assumes at least two different values.} \bcpf First we prove that we can choose $h$ so that $h(R_i)\subseteq R_j$.
 This is trivially true if $R_i$ is empty, so suppose otherwise.